o3de/o3de.org/content/docs/tools-ui/patterns/error/components/inline-notifications.md

 ![Inline Toast - Markup](/images/tools-ui/inline-notifications/inline-toast-markup.png)

 ## Best practices

-* Place inline notifications at the top of the content.
+* Place inline notifications at the top of the content so they don't cover any content.
-* Inline notifications must not cover any content.

 * Do not stack multiple inline notifications.
 Instead, show them one at a time, sequentially and in order of priority, without blocking any user action.
-* The icon within the notification must be one of the following standard icons: error/failure or warning.

 * Messages must be descriptive and guide users with explicit next steps.

 * Use inline notifications to redirect the user's focus from the current interface and onto the message.

 * Messages can include a helper link that points outside of the system and not to another part of the application.

 ![Inline Error with CTA](/images/tools-ui/inline-notifications/inline-error-with-cta.png)